hyperledger-labs/SParts/docs/web/ledger/api.md

 }
 ```

-Since there is not data to return the record type **EmptyRecord** is specified in the results field.  **EmptyRecord** is defined in part II.
+Since there is no data to return the record type **EmptyRecord** is specified in the results field.  **EmptyRecord** is defined in part II of this document.
 If the ledger is not available then no response will be received.